 NOTE: Planners should describe and analyze local labor market information data so as to articulate the local area's economic conditions and employment needs of employers.
+This includes:

-This includes: identification of key industry sectors, identification of existing and emerging in-demand industry sectors and occupations based on growth, demand projections, etc. In providing an analysis in this section, LWDBs may use an existing analysis of the local rea economy to meet the requirements, as long as it is within a year of final submission.
+- identification of key industry sectors,

+- identification of existing and emerging in-demand industry sectors and occupations based on growth,

+- demand projections, etc.

+In providing an analysis in this section, LWDBs may use an existing analysis of the local area economy to meet the requirements, as long as it is within a year of final submission.
 [20 CFR 679.560(a)(1)(iii)].
 Best Practices for this section include: conducting surveys and focus groups with employers to identify their needs, consultation with local sector boards, consultation with local chambers of commerce, consultation with local area business services teams, etc.

-2. Workforce Analysis: Include a current analysis of:

-- a.
-The knowledge and skills needed to meet the employment needs of employers in the local area, including employment needs in in-demand industry sectors and occupations. - b.
-An analysis of the local workforce, including current labor force employment and unemployment data, information on labor market trends, and education and skill levels of the workforce, including individuals with barriers to employment.
+- 2. Workforce Analysis: Include a current analysis of: - a.
+The knowledge and skills needed to meet the employment needs of employers in the local area, including employment needs in in-demand industry sectors and occupations.